-Solenoids can be constructed with a sealed cavity connecting the mounting face of the solenoid to the base pole piece.
-The image shows a proportional solenoid which is constructed in this way.
-In this case the device is shown as having oring seals sealing the front and rear pole pieces into a metal tube, alternatively these may also be assembled using a welded, brazed, or glued construction to seal and fix the parts of the pressure assembly.
-Hydraulic solenoids can be used in oil filled environments such as automotive transmission, they can also be constructed for control of oil flow in hydraulic systems capable of operating at pressure of 45MPa / 6500PSI or more.
+Solenoids can be constructed with a sealed cavity connecting the mounting face of the automotive transmission, they can also be constructed for control of oil flow in hydraulic systems capable of operating at pressure of 45MPa / 6500PSI or more.
 The plunger and pole pieces typically incorporate channels to allow the free passage of fluid throughout the device.
 Because the fluid is able to flow around all moving parts of the assembly at equal pressure, the fluid pressure does not affect the force characteristics of the solenoid.